-We now briefly discuss an intuitive way to design $\T$ and an extension of \texttt{DMGT} to the batch setting. \paragraph{Setting thresholds based on cost.} \texttt{DMGT} is a general framework for threshold-based online selection that guarantees the bound in \eqref{eq:dmgt-bound}, \emph{regardless} of how $\T$ is chosen.
-One intuitive way to set $\T$, given the motivating themes of \emph{value} and \emph{cost} in this paper, is as a sequence of marginal costs.
-To understand this, let us first define \emph{cost} in a more formal sense as a function $c:2^{\D} \rightarrow \R^+$ which takes in a subset of $\D$ and assigns a cost to that subset in the form of a real nonnegative number.
-For the practitioner who wants to train a classifier on the selected data, one intuitive choice for $c$ would be cardinality, or a positive-constant scaling of cardinality.
-In this setting, larger sets should be more costly to select because they contain more points which require expensive labeling.
+\paragraph{Uniform.} The $\nicefrac{\tau_{\min}}{\tau_{\min} + \tau_{\max}}$-factor in our bounds, \eqref{eq:dist-dmgt-bound}, is maximal at $\nicefrac{1}{2}$ for uniform threshold values ($\tau_{\min}=\tau_{\max}$).
+This shows that setting a high uniform value for the thresholds will yield a high-value set and while restricting the size of that set, thus saving selection costs.
+However, other threshold schedules may be more suitable for certain settings/objectives (e.g. see Table \ref{table: threshold schedules} and the next discussion of marginal cost for examples).
+With a well-chosen, non-uniform threshold schedule, our algorithm might return a set whose true factor of optimality is much greater than $\nicefrac{1}{2}$.
+This shows that while our bounds in Theorems \ref{thm:dist-dmgt} and \ref{thm:dist-dmgt-filt} give optimality guarantees for any threshold-based streaming algorithm, they are not tight for all cases. \paragraph{Marginal Cost.} Thresholds can also be set adaptively, based on information acquired from the data stream.
+One intuitive way to do this, given the motivating themes of \emph{value} and \emph{cost} in this paper, is as a sequence of marginal costs.
+Formally, \emph{cost} can be defined as a function $c:2^{\D} \rightarrow \R^+$ which takes in a subset of $\D$ and assigns a cost to it in the form of a real nonnegative number.
+For the practitioner who wants to train a classifier on the selected data, one intuitive choice for $c$ is cardinality, or a positive-constant scaling of cardinality, reflecting that larger sets are more costly to select since they contain more points which require expensive labeling.